raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 If you are looking for a SUP that looks as good as it performs and is from a good company with an excellent track record of looking after its customers then this may be the paddleboard for you.

-One of the strengths of this board in our opinion is the fairly rare 3 year warranty.
+> One of the strengths of this board in our opinion is the fairly rare 3 year warranty.

 As you have seen other manufacturers are prepared to back their paddleboard with a 1 year warranty generally, but to get a 3 year warranty really is going over and above what we have seen here on [**paddleboardmaster.com**](/)**.**

 Ultimately it seems that [**High Society**](/categories/high-society/) as a brand are a very customer focused company and they are willing to do everything they can to create the perfect paddleboard, and I think they have created something really special here with this particular SUP!

+As mentioned above, you get a ton of accessories with this paddleboard, so you really have everything you need to get started in paddleboarding.
+This is a paddleboard that anyone could get started with, although as it is less affordable than some of the other paddleboards we have reviewed it may mean that this is your second paddleboard or a more portable version of your existing hard top paddleboard.

 If you are interested in this paddleboard you can click through to the product page for more details.
 I hope you found this review useful.